fangkd8/EECS_504/README.md

 When validating our training outcome, we are using the images of 'val' subfolder of the corresponding datasets.

-To test our code, we are now using deducted train, label and val sets.
+To test our code, we now implement image segmentaion on KITTI datasets.

 ## LiDAR Mapping